 The Elections Committee shall consist of three (3) members appointed by the Board, who are not running for election.
 Committee members shall serve for a one-year term and shall be charged with overseeing the elections, ensuring a fair and impartial election procedure in tabulating and reporting the results of each election.
-This committee will work with staff to ensure that the elections are completed in time to report the results by December 15 to the

-MANA de Board.
-Members in good standing, with dues paid at least 60 day уs prior to the date ballots a mailed, are eligible to vote in elections.
+Members in good standing, with dues paid prior to the date ballots are distributed, are eligible to vote in elections.

-Article VIII.
+Article VII.
 DUTIES AND RESPONSIBILITIES OF OFFICERS